 Besides the circuit boards and backplane of the calculator, the electronic package also contains the power supply for the system.
 The power supply is a fairly basic linear power supply, with a surprisingly small transformer, the usual assortment of large computer-grade filter capacitors, rectifier diodes, and transistorized voltage regulation circuitry.

 An original Wang Service Report and Invoice for Repairs to a Wang 360E in 1971

 Document Courtesy Gene McGough

 The power supply provides voltages to the backplane for distribution to the circuit boards, as well as to the remote keyboard connector, providing power to the keyboard/display unit.
 It appears that somewhere along the line, Wang added circuit breakers to the main logic supplies.
 Two externally re-settable circuit breakers are installed such that it is clear that they were an afterthought, not included in the original design of the electronic package.
 I have seen earlier versions of the 300-series E-type electronics packages that do not have these circuit breakers.

 Photograph Courtesy of Frank Trantanella

 An interesting side-story of the Wang 300-series calculators is the story of the Wang 4000 Computer system.
-This interesting machine used the Wang 360E as the arithmetic unit for a computer system.
+This interesting machine used the digital logic of the Wang 320E (essentially a 360E calculator minus the four store/recall memory registers) as the arithmetic unit for a general-purpose computer system.

 The K & M Electronics KM 220 Business Computer